KshitizzB/KshitizzB/README.md

 <br/>

 ## 🏆 Achievements
-- The Best Innovator Award
+- Received The Best Innovator Award
-- The Shining Star Award
+- Honoured with The Shining Star Award
-- The Rising Star Award
+- Rewarded with The Rising Star Award
 - Honored by Rotary International Club being good at Academics
 - 1st in State-Level Mathematics Competition